aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 ![topology1](/images/multivendor/multivendor_1/topology_1.jpg)

 Arista vEOS is used for both the spines and leaf1.
 Cumulus VX is leaf2, Cisco N9Kv is leaf3 and Juniper vQFX is leaf4.
 Behind each leaf is a host, and all hosts are in the same 10.100.100.0/24 subnet.
-Router-IDs for each spine and leaf, along with the host details are as follows:
+Router-IDs for each spine and leaf, along with the host details are as follows.
+The router-ID with a /32 mask makes up the loopback of each device as well:

 ![topology2](/images/multivendor/multivendor_1/topology_2.jpg)